 - Municipal – governed by the commune, ie. the town you live in

 - Church – members of one of the three national churches (Roman and Christian Catholic, as well as Protestant) are taxed in almost all cantons.

-The following table depicts the income and wealth taxes levied at each level, including the church tax:
+The following table depicts the income and wealth taxes levied at each level, including Switzerland's church tax:

-Any company with a registered office or administration in Switzerland will be liable for unlimited tax, and foreign companies abroad are liable for limited taxation if they hold real estate or a permanent establishment in Switzlerand.
+Any company with a registered office or administration in Switzerland are liable for unlimited Swiss tax, while foreign companies abroad are liable for limited taxation if they hold real estate or a permanent establishment in Switzerland.
 The international comparison shows that Switzerland is a very attractive location for corporate tax payers.
 Read a detailed guide on taxes for businesses in Switzerland.

 Swiss taxes liable on individual income and wealth

 Swiss residents or temporary residents performing gainful activities in Switzerland are subject to unlimited (worldwide) tax liability, with tax treaty provisions prevailing.
 Limited tax liability applies to non-resident individuals having specific economic relations with Switzerland.
 In such cases, the tax is not levied on an international basis but only on specific items of income having their source in Switzerland (eg. property, permanent establishments, etc.).